Bradfield/algos/book/stacks/infix-prefix-and-postfix-expressions.md

 4. When the input expression has been completely processed, the result is on the stack.
 Pop the `operand_stack` and return the value.

 The complete function for the evaluation of postfix expressions is shown below.
-To assist with the arithmetic, we importer the handy `operator` module from the Python standard library to specificy functions that will take two arguments and return the result of the proper arithmetic operation.
+To assist with the arithmetic, we importer the handy `operator` module from the Python standard library to specify functions that will take two arguments and return the result of the proper arithmetic operation.

 ```python
 import operator